mee-jieling/mee-jieling.github.io/index.md

 ## BIO

-<b>Jie Ling</b> received his B.S. and Ph.D. degrees in Mechanical Engineering from School of Power and Mechanical Engineering, Wuhan University, China, in 2012 and 2018, respectively.
-From Aug.
-2017 to Nov.
-2017, he was a visiting Ph.D. student with Department of Automatic Control and Micro-Mechatronic Systems, FEMTO-st Institute, France.
-From Jan.
-2019 to Jan.
-2020, he was a Postdoctoral Research Fellow with Department of Biomedical Engineering, National University of Singapore, Singapore.
-Since Aug.
-2020, he has been an Associate Professor with College of Mechanical and Electrical Engineering, Nanjing University of Aeronautics and Astronautics, Nanjing, China.
-Dr. Ling’s research interests include mechanical design and precision motion control of piezoelectric nanopositioning systems and micromanipulation robots.
+I obtained my B.S. and Ph.D. in Mechanical Engineering from the School of Power and Mechanical Engineering, Wuhan University, China, in 2012 and 2018, respectively.
+In 2017, I was a visiting Ph.D. student at the Department of Automatic Control and Micro-Mechatronic Systems, FEMTO-ST Institute, France.
+From 2019 to 2020, I served as a Postdoctoral Research Fellow at the Department of Biomedical Engineering, National University of Singapore.
+Since August 2020, I have been an Associate Professor at the College of Mechanical and Electrical Engineering, Nanjing University of Aeronautics and Astronautics, China.
+My research interests include the mechanical design and precision motion control of piezoelectric nanopositioning systems and medical robots.

 [ResearchGate](https://www.researchgate.net/profile/Jie-Ling-5)